How to perform the Deadlift exercise and what are the benefits of performing this exercise.

 - Clean deadlift/Snatch deadlift – mainly used for power lifting.

-Using poor technique especially with heavy weights can lead to injuries of the back and possibly knees, not to mention other places, always be careful and seek advice from qualified instructors.
+Using poor technique especially with heavy weights can lead to injuries of the back and possibly knees.
+Always be careful and seek advice from qualified instructors.

 How to perform the deadlift